The Khan Of The White Donkey

 The Khan, situated next door to the central mosque, now the General Exhibition, was used as a combination of a travelers' inn and indoor shuk for hundreds of years.
 It is fairly probable that the great kabbalists and sages who lived in Safed in the 16C-17C would have done business here with the local Arab traders.
 Merchants came from far and wide with their merchandise on donkeys as evidenced by the massive amounts of composted donkey dung removed from the building!
 So the name - The Khan of the White Donkey reflects both the past -a khan and the future - the white donkey, which is a kabbalistic reference that the Messiah will arrive in Safed on a white donkey before travelling to Jerusalem.

-The Khan aims to be a center for environmental education, community activities and a venue for cultural events.
-It will be a showcase for local artists and musicians, and has already held a series of events since it was officially opened by the Mayor, Ilan Shochet at the beginning of Hanukah 2009.
+The Khan is a center for environmental education, community activities and a venue for cultural events.
+At the Khan local artists and musicians, as well as nationally and internationally-known artists, perform.
+It has become a center of cultural activities for the entire northern region.